KonevDmitry/DynamicTypeInferencesForPythonPlugin/README.md

 ![Example](https://media.giphy.com/media/qpXvotoDsbZaTsBMjZ/giphy.gif)

 ### Attention!!!
+1) After model load wait a bit while needed libraries for model launch will be loaded.
+We cannot handle these process and check when they will be loaded.
+If something went wrong - reload your PyCharm

-Plugin downloads BERT model and takes **475,9 mb** of free space.
+2) Plugin downloads BERT model and takes **475,9 mb** of free space.
 Suggested types and some other options can be found in plugin settings:
 ![Settings](https://imgur.com/rsdR55A.jpg)
 <!-- Plugin description end -->